Carlsbad, New Mexico: History

 Key to the growth of the area was special excursion trains that brought visitors from the East at reduced fares.
 Before the Pecos Valley Railroad arrived in 1891, travel parties met at the railroad station in Toyah, Texas, and were driven by buggy 90 mi over a rough, dusty road to this small but growing settlement on the banks of the Pecos River.
 Most of the early construction in Carlsbad was completed with locally manufactured bricks.
 The bricks were quite soft and of poor quality.
-The former First National Bank building at the corner of Canal and Fox streets is one of the few remaining buildings constructed with local brick.
+The former First National Bank of Eddy building at the corner of Canal and Fox streets is one of the few remaining buildings constructed with local brick.
 The re-discovery of Carlsbad Caverns (then known as "Bat Cave") by local cowboys in 1901 and the subsequent establishment of Carlsbad Caverns National Park on May 14, 1930, gained the town of Carlsbad substantial recognition.

 In 1925, potash was discovered near Carlsbad, and for many years Carlsbad dominated the American potash market.
 Following the decline of the potash market in the 1960s, the residents and leaders of Carlsbad lobbied for the establishment of the Waste Isolation Pilot Plant (WIPP), a site where low-level nuclear waste would be stored thousands of feet underground in salt beds.
 Congress authorized the WIPP project in 1979, and construction began in 1980.
 The DOE Carlsbad Area Office opened in 1993, and the first waste shipment arrived in 1999.

 Currently, Carlsbad has experienced a "boom".
 The city is leading in the production of oil and natural gases across the entire area, causing an increase in the employment rate.
 Due to this increase, families and individuals have begun to migrate to Carlsbad.